UPDATED on July 5, 2021

 My wife really digs “Huang’s World” and watches every episode.
 Lately, I’ve been tuning in to “It’s Suppertime” and I even made a few meals and won some praise in the kitchen.
 I still haven’t made a Big Dog, but I’m working up to it.

-One thing that’s reliably free all the time is Desus & Mero.
+One thing that’s reliably free all the time is Desus & Mero with their extra clips.
 These guys are hilarious, and they’re calling out a lot of truth.
 Doesn’t matter if we’re talking about the “alternative facts” of Donald Trump, or your favorite sports teams.
-The only problem is if you’re watching them without a cable subscription, their daily missives are several days behind their latest episode.
+The only problem is if you’re watching them without a cable subscription, you’re not getting the full experience of their show.

-The rub with all of this free programming offered by Viceland without a cable subscription: You won’t be able to watch a full season of any show.
+The rub with all of this free programming offered by Vice TV without a cable subscription: You won’t be able to watch a full season of any show.

 You can buy a season or individual episodes of some of these shows through Amazon Prime Video.